 The mineral wheel illustration is a very useful visualization of the complexity of soil-mineral relationships first promoted by Mulder in 1953.
 It is a diagram showing how the levels of soluble/interactive minerals in the soil affect their uptake and utilization by plants.
 Though complex, it is actually a simplified version of one of the many complex relationships between soil minerals.

 The relationship pictured, though useful, actually understates the dynamism and complexity of the soil foodweb system.
 Yes, the uptake of minerals is affected by the presence of other interacting minerals, but the relative and total amount of minerals present in the root zone and their solubility is constantly changing.
 These are some of the additional factors that change nutrient availability and uptake in the root zone:

 Amount of minerals taken up by the plant

 Any additions of minerals in the form of added fertilizer, etc.

 Total microbe population

 Type of microbes present

-pH of the soil solution (can change with moisture, etc.)
+pH of the soil solution (can change with moisture, plant exudates, etc.)

 Information here about why the mineral wheel is important to farmers………….